 His paintings have an illustrative and narrative quality, which reflects Bob's position as an artist and author.
 Through a clear and clever use of colour and texture, he gives an insight into stories that are both personal and historical.

 Bob Kerr was born in Wellington, and has a DipFA (Hons) from The University of Auckland.
 He has written and illustrated a number of children's books, receiving the Best First Children's Book Award in 1993 for The Optimist (1992).

 His paintings are held in private collections across New Zealand and overseas, with his best-known work appropriately appearing on the cover of Michael King's book The Penguin History of New Zealand (2003).

-When we visited the gallery we met NZ artist Davina Stephens and she illuminated us about Bob’s oil painting technique… Interesting!
+At the gallery we met NZ artist Davina Stephens and she shed some light about Bob's oil painting technique...
+Interesting!